nicoespeon/understandlegacycode.com/content/blog/key-points-of-working-effectively-with-legacy-code.md

 Before you can refactor the code, you need tests.
 But writing these tests can be challenging.
 Especially when code is hard to understand.

-> A characterization test is a test that characterizes the actual behavior of a piece of code.
+> "A characterization test is a test that characterizes the actual behavior of a piece of code."

 Instead of writing comprehensive unit tests, you capture the current behavior of the code.
 You take a snapshot of what it does.